Cozumel Travel Tips

 The rainy season starts in October and ends in November, but because it is a tropical climate, brief showers can come at any time.

-Currency is the Peso with U.S. dollars and major credit cards accepted by most establishments.
-Cozumel is on Central Standard Time (CST).
-Spanish is the official language and some English is spoken by locals.
+Currency is the Peso, but U.S. dollars and major credit cards accepted by most establishments.

 If you use a few key Spanish phrases, then you will have a better experience.
 You can make phone calls or use the internet at stations near the cruise port.
 Get a local phone card for the best rates.